Complete Guide to Understanding Your Computer Motherboard and Components

 Jumper Bridge

-These pins are connecting the case fan also known as the system fan.
+These pins connect the case fan also known as the system fan.
 The system fan is used to bring in cool air and blow out hot air from the system unit.
 This helps cool the computer motherboard components.

 Heat Sink

-A heat sink is a device made of an aluminium finned radiator used to absorb excessive or unwanted heat from electronic components.
-Two types of heat sinks are found on computer motherboard, active and passive.
-Passive heat sinks have no mechanical components, just the aluminium finned radiator material.
-On the other hand, active heat sinks utilize computer power and may come with a fan mounted on top.
+A heat sink is a device made of an aluminium finned radiator designed to absorb excessive or unwanted heat from electronic components.
+Two types of heat sinks are found on computer motherboards: active and passive.
+Passive heat sinks consist solely of aluminium-finned radiator material with no mechanical components.
+In contrast, active heat sinks use computer power and may include a fan mounted on top..

 24-pin ATX power supply connector.